 Rupee up 0.46%, ends day at 275.30 against US dollar

-- Upward momentum is expected to continue in the coming days, says one expert
+- Upward momentum is expected to continue in coming days, says one expert

 After hitting an all-time low on Friday, the Pakistani rupee registered some improvement against the US dollar on Monday, closing with a gain of 0.46% in the inter-bank market.